microsoft/BotFramework-Composer/docs/how-to-use-LUIS.md

 ![configure_intent](./media/add_luis/configure_intent.png)

 After you define your trigger and configure it to specific intent, you can add actions to be executed after the trigger is fired.
 For example, you can send a response message.
-To add a **Send a response** action, follow the steps:

-4. click the " + " sign below the trigger node and select **Send a response**
+3. Click the " + " sign below the trigger node and select **Send a response**

-5. define the response message in the language generation editor and follow the [.lg file format](https://github.com/microsoft/BotBuilder-Samples/blob/master/experimental/language-generation/docs/lg-file-format.md)

 ![send_response_message](./media/add_luis/send_response_message.png)

+4. Define the response message in the language generation editor and follow the [.lg file format](https://github.com/microsoft/BotBuilder-Samples/blob/master/experimental/language-generation/docs/lg-file-format.md).
 The screenshot below shows how to author a response message "This is a Greeting intent!" in the Language Generation editor.

 ![greeting_message](./media/add_luis/greeting_message.png)